pavel-macovschi/yandex-disk/README.md

   ]
 ]

-// Get a list of contents by a path with 200 items limit.
+// Get a list of items by a path with 200 items limit.
 $limit = 200;
 $path = 'path/to/resource';